Greyhound FAQ

 Most females stand 24 to 28 inches and weigh between 55 and 65 pounds.
 Most males stand 26 to 30 inches and weigh between 65 and 85 pounds.
 Although greyhounds are not small dogs, many folks say that they are very feline-like in the home, as they can fit into the smallest of spaces.

-Greyhounds come in a wide variety of colors, including brindle, red, fawn, black, white, and/or a combination of these colors.
+Greyhounds come in a wide variety of colors, including brindle, red, fawn, black, white and a combination of these colors.
 Various shades of brindle and fawn are the most common.
 Grey, which is called blue by the breeders, is somewhat rare.

-Racing greyhounds are kennel trained, which means they’re trained to go potty outside and keep their kennels clean.
-Take your greyhound outside frequently at first, and they’ll quickly learn that their new home is their new “kennel”.
-Greyhounds love a routine, as their life at the kennel was very regimented.
+Racing greyhounds are kennel trained, which means they are trained to go potty outside and keep their kennels clean.
+Take your greyhound outside frequently at first, and they’ll quickly learn that their new home is their new “kennel.”
+Greyhounds love a routine, as their lives at the kennel were very regimented.
 Housebreaking is usually easily accomplished by merely following a regular routine for potty breaks.

 How much exercise does a greyhound require?

 Greyhounds adapt well to the lifestyle of their owners.
-They need no more than a chance to play around a completely fenced yard, and/or daily walks to keep them fit.
+They need no more than a chance to play in a completely fenced yard and/or daily walks to keep them fit.
 Greyhounds do very well on a leash.
-While having a fenced yard is ideal for both greyhounds and their owners, it is definitely not required.
-Many retired racers are happy living in apartments and condominiums provided they are taken out for daily walks.
+While having a fenced yard is ideal for both greyhounds and their owners, it is not required.
+Many retired racers are happy living in apartments and condominiums provided they are taken out regularly for daily walks.

 Are greyhounds good with children?

-Greyhounds possess one of the best temperaments of all dog breeds.
-They are very tolerant of children and will usually walk away rather than growl or snap if children become overbearing.
-Like any other dog, they have their limits that children need to respect, especially the greyhound’s personal space and when he/she is sleeping.
+Greyhounds are non-aggressive and generally have a gentle temperament.
+They are tolerant of pet-educated children and will usually walk away rather than growl or snap if children become overbearing, unless they are lying down and do not have that option.
+Like any other dog, they have limits that children need to respect, especially the greyhound’s personal space and when he/she is sleeping.

 How are greyhounds with other pets?

-Most greyhounds will get along fine with other dogs.
-They have been around other greyhounds from puppyhood to racing kennel, but cats and smaller dogs are unknown to them.
-About 40-60 percent of greyhounds are cat-safe, and do just fine with cats inside the home.
-While GALT greyhounds are cat-tested to ascertain their level of interest in cats, this is not absolutely foolproof.
-It does, however, provide a reliable indicator of how the greyhound will react to a cat.
-As with any new dog, you should take great care when introducing your greyhound to other pets, and never leave the two alone together until you are sure there are no problems.
+Most greyhounds will get along with other dogs.
+They have been around other greyhounds from puppyhood to racing kennel and even into adoption, though cats and smaller dogs are unknown to them.
+About 20 percent of greyhounds are cat tolerant and do just fine with cats inside the home.
+While GALT greyhounds are cat-tested and small-dog tested to ascertain their level of interest, this is not foolproof.
+It does, however, provide an indicator of how the greyhound will react to a cat or small dog.
+As with any new dog, you should take great care when introducing your greyhound to other pets.
+Never leave them alone together until you are sure there are no problems.

 What is the cost of owning a retired racing greyhound?